spring-projects/spring-boot/spring-boot-maven-plugin/README.md

-# Spring Package Maven Plugin
+# Spring Boot - Maven Plugin

 A maven plugin for building executable JAR and WAR files.
 To use it, configure your project to build a JAR or WAR (as appropriate) in the